Bonnard Lawson Geneva Area Ltd

 Moving to Geneva in 1981, Dr Lawson was appointed General Counsel of Exxon Office Systems International (1981 to 1983).
 After Exxon sold that business, he assumed the position of General Counsel to the Inter Maritime Group in Geneva (1983 to 1987), which included legal work for diverse shipping and petroleum refining companies and for a Swiss bank, each with world-wide operations and substantial and sometimes notorious cross-border litigation and international arbitrations, particularly in the petroleum field.

 In 1987 Dr Lawson returned to private legal practice in Geneva, joining a Geneva law firm (Etude Jacquemoud, later joining Baker & McKenzie and then Etude Megevand, Grosjean & Revaz) representing diverse commercial and personal clients, primarily in cross-border litigation matters and as counsel in international commercial arbitrations.
 Starting in the early 1990’s, Dr Lawson began to accept Arbitrator appointments in a number of different types of international and domestic proceedings.
-He has now sat as Arbitrator or as Chairman in some 70 international arbitral proceedings, with seats in Geneva and in many other places in the world.
+He has now sat as Arbitrator or as Chairman in some over 100 international arbitral proceedings, with seats in Geneva and in many other places in the world.

 Dr Lawson presented an introductory course on U.S. Federal Civil Procedure/ Pre-trial Discovery at the School of Law of the University of Geneva in 2004.

 International Dispute Resolution